sokoide/go-gdb/README.md

 # go-gdb

+This is *only for go1.4.x*.
+Please use the official (included) runtime-gdb.py in the go package which doesn't have the problem.

 Fixed runtime-gdb.py script for goroutine debugging.
 Originally written at http://blog.securitymouse.com/2014/10/golang-debugging-turning-pennies-into-gs.html.

 ## Note

 Checkout appropriate branch and use the same version of the script as your target go version.
 It may not work in 32bit process or other OS than OSX/Windows.

 ## How to use

 1. run your debuggee written in go under gdb, or run gdb and attach to it
 2. source path-to-runtime-gdb.py
 3. info goroutine
 4. goroutine $goroutine-id bt

 ## Samples

 ```
 (gdb) info go
   1 waiting  fname=runtime.gopark faddr=0x13415 &g=0xc208000120 waitreason="sleep"